bayaninjana/vue-login-lab/README.md

 ✅ Token stored in localStorage
 ✅ Logout functionality via navbar

-🧑‍💻 Sample Credentials
+- Sample Credentials
 Use these credentials to log in:
 Username	Password
 admin	     1234

-If you use other credentials, an error message — “Invalid credentials” — will appear.
+(If you use other credentials, an error message — “Invalid credentials” — will appear.)

-📁 Project Structure
+- Project Structure
 src/
  ├── api/
  │    └── http.js              # Offline mock API